for-review-purposes/RLGen/README.md

     (not X) := (\+ X).
     cputime(5).
     ```
-* Run the test and trial scripts in `/examples` folder.
+* Run the test and trial scripts in the `/examples` folder.

 ## The Models